-- 24 hour voicemail available at all schools - Elementary: verify with a phone call on the morning of, or with a note prior to the absence. - Secondary Absences: verify with a note or phone call prior to absence and upon the student's return. - Absence = Phone Call Home - 15 consecutive absences = possible demission from school - Planned absence = Note to school and teacher ahead of time - Students leaving school during the day MUST sign out in the main office. - Visitors must go to school main office to "Sign in" or "Sign out".
+- 24 hour voicemail available at all schools - Elementary: verify with a phone call on the morning of, or with a note prior to the absence. - Secondary Absences: verify with a note or phone call prior to absence and upon the student's return. - Absence = Phone Call Home - 15 consecutive absences = possible demission from school - Planned absence = Note to school and teacher ahead of time - Students leaving school during the day MUST sign out in the main office. - Visitors must go to the school's MAIN OFFICE to "Sign in" or "Sign out".